-You have been acquired or been bought by another company.
+1. Rebranding - Moving to a domain address that reflects your company’s new branding better.
+You have been acquired or bought by another company.

 Irrespective of the reason, domain migrations can be tricky.
 Think of domain migrations as shifting to new office space after using an office address for years.
-With this shift, you have to physically move all your belongings to the new office.
-You also have to notify existing employees, customers, and all stakeholders of the move and let them know the new office address.
+With this shift, you have to move all your belongings to the new office physically.
+You must also notify existing employees, customers, and all stakeholders of the move and let them know the new office address.

 Domain migration is similar to the example above, as you need to

-Inform users and existing customers as well as stakeholders of the migration
+2. Inform users and existing customers, as well as stakeholders, of the migration

 As with any drastic change, domain migration also affects your SEO.
-Thus, you must ensure that your domain migration process follows SEO best practices.
+Thus, you must ensure your domain migration follows SEO best practices.

-When migrating to a new domain, you need to consider two key aspects from a search engine's perspective.
+When migrating to a new domain, you must consider two key aspects from a search engine's perspective.